JoseZunigaDyehs/boilerplate-react-hooks/README.md

 This is posible working with the new ReactJS Context and Hooks APIs.

 ## Inspiration
-I'd inspired by two posts in Medium
+I'd inspired by two articles of Medium

 1. [State Management with React Hooks and Context API in 10 lines of code!](https://medium.com/simply/state-management-with-react-hooks-and-context-api-at-10-lines-of-code-baf6be8302c)
 2. [Replace Redux state with React Hooks and Context](https://itnext.io/replace-redux-state-with-react-hooks-and-context-7906e0fd5521)